mpusz/wg21-papers/src/3045R2_quantities_and_units_library.md

 quantity<(isq::height / isq::length)[m / m]> bad2 = q3;  // Compile-time error
 ```

+In [@MP-UNITS] library, we've tried to refine expression templates simplification rules to preserve
+the information of the origin.
+However, we were not satisfied with the results.
+The generated types
+were much longer and harder to reason about, which decreased the compile-time errors user experience.
+We've also approached issues with basic library operations (e.g., determining the best common unit).
+More details can be found in [Refining expression templates simplification rules](https://github.com/mpusz/mp-units/discussions/582)
+discussion.

 ### Potential surprises while working with temperatures

 _Temperature_ support is one the most challenging parts of any physical quantities and units library